T e a c h i n g a n d L e a d i n g a n

 3. “The Golden Thread Through the Bible.”
 Prepare Scripture cards and hang them on a string.

-Materials needed: string, index cards or heavy paper, glue, tape, printout of Appendix A—Bible Verse list.
+Materials needed: String, index cards or heavy paper, glue, tape, printout of Appendix A - Bible Verse list.
 Cut up the photocopy into separate verses, and then glue each verse to a card.
-Do this with as many verses as you’d like to use, but pick ones from different books of the Bible to emphasize that this is a repeated theme.
+Do this with as many verses as you'd like to use, but pick ones from different books of the Bible to emphasize that this is a repeated theme.
 Using tape, attach the cards along the length of the string in biblical order.
-(Another idea for this same exercise is to use a string of plastic flags with the Scripture written on the flags or to decorate your Scripture cards with pictures of different peoples.
-If you have time during your meeting, you could just give out the materials and the Scripture references and allow the class to make the thread themselves.
-They can look up the verses, write them out and attach them.)
+(Another idea for this exercise is to use a string of plastic flags with the Scripture written on the flags or to decorate your Scripture cards with pictures of different peoples.
+If you have time during your meeting, you could give out the materials and the Scripture references and have the class to make the visual aid themselves.
+They can look up the verses, write them out, and attach them.)

 4. Make a printout of this page (on obedience to God) for each seminar participant.